 • Collaboration with sponsors and industry leaders

-Interested in joining the BlockShop as a startup?
-Apply to be a startup.
+Interested in joining the BlockShop as a resident?
+Apply to be a resident.

 The companies and projects selected by BlockShop are not charged.
 Rather, these teams contribute significant time and effort toward growing and supporting our community, while BlockShop’s costs (primarily rent and event expenses) are supported by sponsors and donors.

 Please consider making a donation using one of the below methods.
-Every dollar helps!
-Donors of $100 or more will be recognized in our monthly newsletter.
+Every Bitcoin helps!